Brian Robertson, 1st Baron Robertson of Oakridge: Between the wars

 Robertson returned to England in December 1925, and commenced the two-year course at Camberley.
 He married Edith Macindoe on 4 August 1926.
-They had three children: Christine Veronica Helen, in 1927; William Ronald, in 1930; and Catherine Fiona, who was born in 1939.
+They had three children.
 Staff college training was normally followed by a staff posting, and Robertson was posted to the Quartermaster General's Department at the War Office.
 After three months there, he was transferred to the Directorate of Military Operations and Intelligence (DMO&I), where he specialised in South America.
 In 1929, he visited six South American countries—Argentina, Bolivia, Chile, Ecuador, Peru and Uruguay—on a fact-finding tour.
 In his report, he noted that in four of these countries military training was being conducted by German military missions, and argued that military attachés should be posted to South America.
 The War Office and Foreign Office agreed, but HM Treasury did not, and the result was that the military attaché to the United States was also accredited to South American countries.